NStrijbosch/hub-module-notes/docs/index.md

 This documentation covers all my findings on the hub module of the SPIKE Prime and MINDSTORMS Robot Inventor hubs.
 This module is a lower level module as the given documented modules provided in the official SPIKE Prime and MINDSTORMS Robot Inventor apps.

+Use the menu to explore all functions available in the hub module!

 ---